yanrs17/Are-You-Really-A-Student-in-UofT/README.md

 ## Name
 Are You Really A Student in UofT

-## Function
+## What is it?
-It is a template of multiple choice questions suitable on the mobile side.
+- It is a template of multiple choice questions suitable for the mobile side.
-The questions are stored in JSON inside js &gt; script.js
+- The questions are stored in JSON inside js &gt; database.js

 ## Usage
 - Click on "START"